SamyMekk/SamyMekk/README.md

 ## About Me

-I'm currently a 24-year-old PhD student at Ecole Polytechnique at the [CMAP](https://cmap.ip-paris.fr/) laboratory working on stochastic control and mean field systems .
+I'm currently a 24-year-old PhD student at Ecole Polytechnique at the [CMAP](https://cmap.ip-paris.fr/) laboratory working on stochastic control and mean field systems.
 I specialize in Actuarial and Financial Science, which  involves a deep knowledge of statistics, stochastic calculus, and programming.

 I graduated from [ENSAE Paris](https://www.ensae.fr/) and [M2MO](https://masterfinance.math.univ-paris-diderot.fr/) from the end of 2024.